msaavedra1985/EC.DATA-API-V2/replit.md

 - Error logs enable platform-wide observability, debugging, and proactive issue detection

 **Development Approach:**
+- **CRITICAL DEVELOPMENT DIRECTIVE**: "What works, don't touch" - Do NOT modify working files unless absolutely necessary.
+If changes to working code are required, perform deep impact analysis first to assess platform-wide effects.
 - Build incrementally in stages, prioritizing quality over speed
 - Focus on one feature at a time
 - Ensure proper testing coverage for new features